 When the abnormal changes have gone away on their own or have been treated, you will need to see your own healthcare provider for regular Pap testing:

-if you had low-grade cell changes, you’ll need to have a Pap test every year for 3 years.
-If all 3 results are normal, you likely can start having Pap tests every 3 years.
+if you had low-grade cell changes, you’ll need to have a Pap test every 3 years.

 If you had high-grade cell changes, your healthcare provider will likely advise you to keep having a Pap test every year to help ensure cervical cancer doesn’t develop.